kddorazio/project/4-python-sdk/4-python-sdk.md

 3. Choose an existing bucket or create a new bucket called "DocumentDemo".

-## TASK 3: OCI Document Understanding Service SDK Code Sample
+## Task 3: OCI Document Understanding Service SDK Code Sample

 1. Create a new file on your local machine called "invoicekv.py" and add it to C:\Users\<user>\AppData\Local\Programs\Python\<Python version>\Scripts folder or add it to your Desktop if you are using a Mac.